 There are many ways you can get started and proceed.
 We are providing links for many great ideas, but, remember, it is best to select the ideas that most reflect you and are in your comfort zone.

 Show them you are prepared.
 Print out example rubrics, simplified lesson plans, and creative project ideas.
 Advocate for what you do.
 Provide parents with documents that they can take home that prove you know how to successfully educate their children.
-10 Lessons the Arts Teach and 10 Questions to Ask Your Children about their Art are great websites to share with them and shows you encourage creative thinking in your classroom.
 Top 10 Math Websites and Math Education for your Child can help parents help their child with math.
 Make sure that parents know about any social media sites you have related to your classroom and invite them to follow you.
 Talk about social media, and about how you are committed to ensuring students aren’t using social media to bully and how important it is for parents to help in this area.